hugocotoflorez/hbar/README.md

 There are quite a lot of options, you cant found it anywhere.
 Just read source code and get your conclusions.
 Sorry and thanks.

+#### format

+Main format is created by joining keys names with "|".
+Example: "time|battery".
+No spaces are allowed anywhere.

+#### formats

+Each key has its own format, the value is placed in the %s in this format.
+Example: "Brightness: %s\%".

+#### Others

+It isnt possible to change date and time format (yet).
+Icons are not supported.